jjelliott/quake-one-click/README.md

 If you move `q1-installer.exe` you _must_ re-run the handler installation.

 #### Linux
-Install Java 17 or higher and download the Java package.
-Extract to desired location.
+Download the Linux package and extract it to a location on your path.

-Run `java -jar /path/to/q1-installer.jar` and set up the configuration via menu.
+Run the binary from a terminal (`q1-installer`) and set up the configuration via menu.
 You must install the handler and set the quake paths.

+Known incompatibilities:
+- XWayland browsers will not launch the game.
+XOrg or native Wayland appear to work fine.
+- You may need to set `XDG_CURRENT_DESKTOP`. `xdg-open q1package:asdf` will return `file 'q1package:asdf' does not exist` if this is the issue.
+- Browsers installed via Snap do not allow custom URL handlers, use a natively installed browser instead.
+Not sure if Flatpak works.

 ## Development